lucas-olv-xyz/legoPy/readme.md

 ## Typical Workflow

-1. Open the app and type the three digits of the project code (for example, 123 becomes E123).
+1. Open the app and enter the project prefix letters (E, B, G, Z, P, etc.) plus the three digits.
+The number field auto-pads, so `1` becomes `001` and `99` becomes `099`.
 2. Choose **First Batch** for the very first delivery or **Next Batch** for follow-up rounds.
 3. Use the buttons to load Tip clips and, when needed, Hook clips from your computer.
 4. Review the lists, drag files up or down with the arrow buttons, and rename compilations when it helps communication.